polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/add-contracts-pallet.md

 ## Before you begin

 Make sure you have the latest version of the Substrate node template compiled on your computer.
-If you haven't already done so, see [Create your first substrate chain](/tutorials/get-started/build-local-blockchain/).
+If you haven't already done so, see [Build a local blockchain](/tutorials/get-started/build-local-blockchain/).

 ## Import the dependencies